Welcome to Year 4 with Miss Pierides and Miss Bennett

 Learning

 Each week, they will be challenged on their times tables.
 They will complete 30 questions on a specific times tables, in 5 minutes.
 To pass and move onto the next challenge, they need 30/30.
 After they complete six challenges, they will receive a badge in assembly.
-This is a Monkfrith School Challenge.
+This is a Monkfrith School Challenge that they will continue through to Year 6.
 Children can be quite competitive and it has been a successful way to get children to learn their tables.

 How you can help at home